A characterization of always solvable trees in the Lights Out game using the activation types of vertices: Introduction

 We show that these classes can be realized from a different point of view in the case of classical lights out game where $k=2.$ Indeed, there is another way of categorizing vertices by checking in how many solving patterns of all-ones configuration a vertex is activated.
 This categorization again leads to three different classes.
 We prove that the first set of classes determined by the null differences of vertices and the second one determined by the activation of the vertices under solving patterns of all-ones configuration, coincide with each other.

 Seeing this set of classes from the second point of view has important advantages.
-First, it makes it easier to see the existence of a vertex from a specific class in a graph or in a subgraph.
-Using this observation we prove our first main result Theorem \ref{chain1} whose corollary Corollary \ref{chain2} states the existence of a chain of always solvable subgraphs of an always solvable graph differing from one another by a vertex.

-Second, this point of view allows us to track how the class of some vertices changes under some special graph operations (see Theorem \ref{main}), and enables us to make two observations about trees.
+For example, this point of view allows us to track how the class of some vertices changes under some special graph operations (see Theorem \ref{main}), and enables us to make three observations about trees.
 Our first observation is that the nullity of a tree can be characterized by the cardinality of its minimal partition into always solvable subtrees as we showed in Theorem \ref{partition}.
 Our second observation is related to the characterization of always solvable trees.
-In Theorem \ref{chr2} we showed that an always solvable tree can be characterized as some special join tree of its always solvable subtrees.
+In Theorem \ref{chr2} we showed that an always solvable tree can be characterized as some special join tree of its two always solvable subtrees if it is different than the star tree.
 This gives an alternative to the previous two characterizations of always solvable trees given in \cite{Amin96} and \cite{Amin02}.
+We also showed in Theorem \ref{thmN} that the nullity of a tree with at least one even degree vertex is less than the number of its even degree vertices.